-I practice design thinking for problem solving, to improve lives, transform perspectives, and reshape experiences.
+I practice design thinking and Lean UX, to improve lives, transform perspectives, and reshape experiences.
 It's a beautiful thing.

 Places I've Worked